best-practice-and-impact/qa-of-code-guidance/README.md

 We welcome all constructive feedback and contributions.

 To provide feedback or request new content, you can [create an issue](https://github.com/best-practice-and-impact/qa-of-code-guidance/issues) on this book's repository.
-Alternatively, you can always drop us an [email](mailto:Analysis.Function@ons.gov.uk).
+Alternatively, you can always drop us an [email](mailto:ASAP@ons.gov.uk).

 If you'd like to contribute, please also
 [create or comment on an issue](https://github.com/best-practice-and-impact/qa-of-code-guidance/issues) to describe the changes that you'd like to make.
-This will allow discussion around whether content is suitable for this book, before you put the hard work into implementing it.
+This will allow discussion around whether content is suitable for the book, before you put the hard work into implementing it.

 ### Getting started

+Minor text edits can be submitted as a Pull Request using the "Suggest edit" button under the GitHub logo at the top of the page you would like to change.

+For changes to anything other than lines of text, you should follow these steps to make the changes locally:

-To start contributing, you'll need python installed.
+To start contributing, you'll need Python installed.
 If you sit outside of Quality and Improvement Division, the you'll need to [create a Fork of this repository to make changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).
 Once forked, you should clone the fork repository to get a copy of the book.
-Then install it's Python dependencies like so:
+Then install its Python dependencies like so:

 ```{none}
 git clone https://github.com/<your-username>/qa-of-code-guidance.git